 Team members must be enrolled as degree seeking undergraduate or graduate students in the college or university of the team with which they are participating.
 Team members who have graduated during the seven (7) month period prior to the competition remain eligible to participate.
-(Example: Final Year Students of 2013 cannot participate in the 2016 June Event.

-But Final year Students of 2016 can participate.)
+(Example: Final Year Students of 2016 cannot participate in the 2017 event.
+But final year student of 2017 can participate.)